 “We are delighted today to announce that Aspac has become a partner in the Richmond Olympic Oval Community Legacy Program.
 It’s a natural fit that benefits everyone,” said City of Richmond Mayor Malcolm Brodie.

-“With this fantastic facility just steps away from their homes, we hope River Green residents will be inspired to participate in sport and healthy living,” said Raymond Li of Aspac Developments.
+“With this fantastic facility just steps away from their homes, we hope River Green residents will be inspired to participate in sport and healthy living,” said Aspac Developments.
 “Our company builds healthy and sustainable communities – just like the Oval Community Legacy Program is providing opportunities for health, sport, and fitness.
 We are excited to be a long-term partner of this great legacy program and community development for Richmond.”

 To encourage participation in the Oval’s programs, Aspac has purchased approximately 1,000 memberships that will be offered to River Green residents.